yangton/vbox-fix-arm64/README.md

 ---

-## The Patch Implementation

-`vbox_fix.sh` acts as a controlled execution pipeline to bypass the race condition.

 **Execution Flow:**
 1. **Persistence Setup:** Injects a `.desktop` entry into `~/.config/autostart/` to ensure automated execution upon subsequent user logins.
 2. **Process Sanitization:** Identifies and terminates orphaned, hanging, or bugged `VBoxClient` processes blocking system resources.